MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/proxy.md

 [!INCLUDE [temp](../_shared/concept-rename-note.md)]
 ::: moniker-end

 This topic explains how to run a v2 self-hosted agent behind a web proxy.

 ::: moniker range=">= tfs-2018"

-## VSTS, TFS 2018 RTM and newer
+## Azure Pipelines, TFS 2018 RTM and newer

 (Applies to agent version 2.122 and newer.)

 When your self-hosted agent is behind a web proxy, you can:

-* Allow your agent to connect to VSTS or TFS behind a web proxy.
+* Allow your agent to connect to Azure Pipelines or TFS behind a web proxy.

 * Allow your agent to get sources in the build job and download artifacts in the release job.